microsoft/Virtual-visit-custom-launcher/README.md

 ### Prerequisites

+The following services are leveraged in the sample solution and may be part of your implementation.
+For specific questions regarding existing licensing, coverage, or to add services, contact your Microsoft account team.

 #### Power Platform

 - Get access to a [Power Platform](https://docs.microsoft.com/en-us/power-platform/) environment with Dataverse provisioned and Power Apps premium licenses for users
-- Deploy a custom connector to the Power Platform environment if using the Bookings or Advanced Virtual Appointments [Sample connector](https://github.com/microsoft/Virtual-Visit-Sample-Connector)
+- Deploy a custom connector to the Power Platform environment when using the Bookings or Advanced Virtual Appointments [Sample connector](https://github.com/microsoft/Virtual-Visit-Sample-Connector)

 #### Microsoft Teams

-- Microsoft Bookings will need to be configured if Bookings are used for Virtual Appointment scheduling
+- Microsoft Bookings will need to be configured when Bookings are used for Virtual Appointment scheduling
-- Microsoft [Teams Premium](https://learn.microsoft.com/en-us/microsoftteams/enhanced-teams-experience#advanced-virtual-appointments) will be required if using the Advanced Virtual Appointments functionality
+- Microsoft [Teams Premium](https://learn.microsoft.com/en-us/microsoftteams/enhanced-teams-experience#advanced-virtual-appointments) will be required when using the Advanced Virtual Appointments functionality
-- Microsoft Teams with [voice solution](https://learn.microsoft.com/en-us/microsoftteams/cloud-voice-landing-page) will need to be configured if using Teams for direct outbound calling
+- Microsoft Teams with [voice solution](https://learn.microsoft.com/en-us/microsoftteams/cloud-voice-landing-page) will need to be configured when using Teams for direct outbound calling

 ### Using the sample app